Millicharged Cosmic Rays and Low Recoil Detectors: Fluxes of mCPs

 \subsection{Exotic Scenarios for large fluxes of millicharges}

 Even larger fluxes of mCPs can be motivated in more exotic scenarios than the fairly minimal Scenarios (a) and (b) considered thus far and we pause here to discuss some possibilities.
 The question of maximal flux of exotic particles (mCP or other variety) is quite general and deserves a separate discussion.
-We can specify the following possible sources of exotic flux with $v>0.1$: {\em i.\ } dark matter decay globally and in the galaxy; {\em ii.\ } dark matter decay or annihilation inside astronomical objects such as the Sun and solar system planets; {\em iii.\ } exotic radioactivity from the decay of normal atoms.
+Some exotic sources of fast moving DM include boosted DM \cite{Agashe:2014yua,Kong:2014mia}, solar reflection \cite{An:2017ojc} and SM decays \cite{McKeen:2020vpf}.
+For concreteness we consider here, scenarios with minimal dark sector content.
+The sources of exotic flux with $v>0.1$ we consider are: {\em i.\ } dark matter decay globally and in the galaxy; {\em ii.\ } dark matter decay or annihilation inside astronomical objects such as the Sun and solar system planets; {\em iii.\ } exotic radioactivity from the decay of normal atoms.

 Scenario {\em i.\ } posits that throughout a history of the Universe there existed, or still exists, an unstable agent that produces pairs of mCPs, according to $X\to 2{\rm mCP}$ (see \cite{Cui:2017ytb} for more extended discussion of similar scenarios).
 If $X$ constitutes the dark matter today, 5\% or so of decays after the recombination until now is permissible.
 Notice that, for example, $X$ can be a subdominant component of the dark matter that has fully decayed to mCPs.
 Then the mCP's spectrum, which is presumably (semi)-relativistic initially, can be significantly softened by the subsequent expansion.
 Therefore one can find a situation where only the DM experiments would be sensitive to this type of flux, while for neutrino experiments the flux would be below the energy threshold.
 Scenario {\em ii.\ } occurs when DM is effectively intercepted by large astronomical bodies, such as thee Sun, with subsequent annihilation or decay.
 In this case, the maximum flux will be limited by the "supply" of DM, that is the maximum number of particles intercepted by the Sun with the subsequent annihilation to mCPs.
-Scenario {\em iii.\ } draws on recent ideas in \cite{McKeen:2020zni} where Hydrogen atoms undergo decays to exotic particles, which in turn can lead to the mCPs.
-This scenario (H-atom decay) is somewhat less constrained that the one based on proton decays, as constraints on H-decay are less stringent than in the proton case (see \cite{McKeen:2020zni} and references therein).
+Scenario {\em iii.\ } draws on recent ideas in \cite{McKeen:2020zni,McKeen:2020vpf} where Hydrogen atoms undergo decays to exotic particles, which in turn can lead to the mCPs.
+This scenario (H-atom decay) is somewhat less constrained that the one based on proton decays, as constraints on H-decay are less stringent than in the proton case (see \cite{McKeen:2020zni,McKeen:2020vpf} and references therein).

 In each of these three cases we can estimate the maximum amount of mCP flux that can be created.
 Assuming a GeV-mass progenitors for the mCPs, we get:

 In comparison, the total virial DM flux is $\Phi_{\rm vir}\simeq 10^7{\rm cm}^{-2}{\rm s}^{-1}\times ({\rm GeV}/m_{\rm DM})$.
 Thus we see that the non-minimal options for obtaining ``fast mCP flux" could be as high as $\sim 0.1\%$ of the main DM flux.